As a journalist, blogger and content trainer, this is one of the most common questions I encounter from students: “How to write a blog post?”

-Therefore, we’re seeing an upswing in the number of blogs in languages including Swahili, Hindi, Japanese, German, Portuguese, Russian and Arabic on the Internet.
+Therefore, we see an upswing in the number of blogs in languages including Swahili, Hindi, Japanese, German, Portuguese, Russian, and Arabic on the Internet.
 And the trend is likely to continue as more and more people now prefer content in their native language instead of a foreign tongue.

 So, let’s look at how to go about creating a wonderful blog post that really matters both in terms of attracting readers and helping earn an income.

-Contrary to popular belief, a wonderful blogpost is the culmination of a lot of efforts and processes.
-Though writing a blogpost isn’t rocket science or anything difficult, following these tips and tweaks can definitely help you to write a good blog post.
+Contrary to popular belief, a wonderful blog post is the culmination of a lot of effort and processes.
+Though writing a blog post isn’t rocket science or anything difficult, following these tips and tweaks can definitely help you to write a good blog post.

 1. Personal Interest & Knowledge Matters

-The first thing I always tell student that come to learn content writing: your personal interest and knowledge about anything matters a lot when you start writing a blog.
+The first thing I always tell students that comes to learn content writing: your personal interest and knowledge about anything matters a lot when you start writing a blog.
 I’ve seen countless people starting a blog purely with the intention of making money.
-That doesn’t really work and such blogs eventually flounder and fail from the very onset.
+That doesn’t really work, and such blogs eventually flounder and fail from the very onset.

-Also, when you’ve personal interest and knowledge, learning something new in the same field isn’t boring.
+Also, when you’ve personal interests and knowledge, learning something new in the same field isn’t boring.
 And you can learn that quickly.

-To write a blogpost, the first thing that you’ll need to do is identifying own interest and knowledge about any particular field.
+To write a blog post, the first thing that you’ll need to do is identify your own interests and knowledge about any particular field.
 This could be anything: there’s no shortage of topics.

-Having a personal interest and knowledge is also important to select a niche for your blog.
-For example, if you’re good at cooking and experiment around with ingredients to churn up mouth-watering dishes, you could write blog posts about the cuisine, cooking tips and recipes.
+Having a personal interest and knowledge is also important in selecting a niche for your blog.
+For example, if you’re good at cooking and experiment around with ingredients to churn up mouth-watering dishes, you could write blog posts about the cuisine, cooking tips, and recipes.

 Having personal interest and knowledge also helps you find genuine information since nobody can take you for a ride.
-Meaning, you won’t fall victim to fake information put up by other bloggers and the blogpost you create would be authentic and original.
+Meaning you won’t fall victim to fake information put up by other bloggers, and the blog post you create will be authentic and original.

-Hence, with my personal experience I can conclude that knowing about the topic beforehand is the very 1st step of writing a good blog post.
+Hence, from my personal experience, I can conclude that knowing about the topic beforehand is the very 1st step in writing a good blog post.

 2. Honesty is the Best Policy